 2. Local RV Dealerships that Rent RVs

 It is always best to read the reviews on a local RV dealership to see if other renters had a good experience or not.
 Also, you will need to plan ahead and book early to get the RV and time frame you want.

-3. RV Rental From a Web-Based Directory
+3. Peer to Peer RV Rentals Through a Web-Based Directory

 The best ones are RVShare, USA Rentals, and Outdoorsy, with Outdoorsy being the best in our opinion.
-You search online for your RV, enter the vacation pick up and return dates, location and other info about what you are looking for and these sites match you up with private individuals who are renting their RV.
+You search online for your RV, enter the vacation pick up and return dates, location, and other info about what you are looking for and these sites match you up with private individuals who are renting their RV.
 Some also have rental listings for local and national companies who are renting RV’s, which we will discuss further down the page.

 The great thing about these companies is that they take care of defining all of the rules of the rental contract.
 They can provide insurance, provide reviews of RV owners and offer 24-hour roadside assistance plans and require that RVs pass a certified maintenance and safety inspection.
 The Rv owner benefits because they verify the driving record of the driver and handle the rental payment and deposit.